vishwakarma09/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Analytics-Manual.md

 You can do all topics in a file by naming the file name instead of the topicname.
 Don't use the full path, just the actual name of the file.

+# Time View over  Log file - `:timelog`

+Given a log file (usually a server log), it will compute the average, min, and max response times of the volleys.

 # Views over User Logs - `:trim`